jpt13653903/ALCHA/Wiki/MarkDown/Scripting.md

 the abstract syntax tree is evaluated in two passes.
 The first pass evaluates the scripting statements, while ignoring any synthesisable code.
 This reduces all scripting statements to constants.
-The second pass synthesises the intended circuit, based of the reduced abstract syntax tree.
+The second pass synthesises the intended circuit, based on the reduced abstract syntax tree.

 The user can, for example, use a scripting `for` loop to generate a `switch`-statement based look-up table, as illustrated in the code below.